Short-Term Load Forecasting Using AMI Data: Related Work

 \section{Related Work}

-The existing work in the domain of \textsc{stlf} can be divided into three categories namely (i) \textsc{stlf} at system/subsystem level in which aggregated load of all households at city/country level is forecasted, (ii) Cluster based \textsc{stlf}, where households are intelligently divided into clusters/communities and loads for those clusters are forecasted, and (iii) \textsc{stlf} for individual household in which load is forecasted separately for each customer.
+The existing work on \textsc{stlf} can be divided into three categories, namely (i) \textsc{stlf} at system or subsystem level in which aggregated the load of all consumers at a locality is forecasted, (ii) Clusters level \textsc{stlf}, where consumers are intelligently grouped into clusters and loads for those clusters are forecasted, and (iii) \textsc{stlf} for individual consumers in which load is forecasted separately for each customer.